Benrahan/SciX/README.md

 1. Install R and Rstudio
 2. Download the files from this github repository
-3. Move the SciX-main.zip to Desktop and unzip
+3. Move the SciX-main.zip to Desktop and unzip the file
 3. Open the .Rmd file in RStudio
-4. Perform the analysis by following the instructions
+4. Perform  analysis by following  instructions in the Rmarkdown file

 # Overview
+Transcriptomics is a field of biology interested in the structure and function of Ribonucleic acid (RNA).
+RNA is genetic information used by our cells to instruct and regulate protein production.
+Proteins catalyze chemical reactions as enzymes, function as signalling molecules like neurotransmitters or cytokines, and provide structure to make up cells, tissues and organs.

-The central dogma of biology states that DNA is transcribed into RNA, which is tranlated into protein.
-RNA sequencing allows scientists to infer the proteins being produced within the tissues of an individual.
-By comparing the expression levels of RNA between individuals with disease and healthy controls we can identify genes which contribute to disease or possible targets for drug therapies.
+By sequencing and measuring the abundance of RNA, scientists are able to infer cellular activity and the proteins being produced within tissues and organs.
+By comparing RNA expression levels between individuals with disease and healthy controls we can then identify the genes contributing to a disease and provide evidence for diagnostic biomarkers and drug targets.

-In this study, we have processed raw RNA sequencing data from the brains of people with neurodegenerative disease and healthy controls.
-These studies include:
+In this study, RNA sequencing data from the brains of individuals with neurodegenerative disease and healthy controls was checked for quality and pre-processed using peer reviewed and commonly used bioinformatics tools (see below).
+The data analysed in this study include:

 # Parkinson's disease (PD)
 Link to data: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE106608 \
+Link to paper: NA \
 Number of patients: 14 \
 Number of controls: 18